Mysticor/Mysticor.github.io/biography/index.md

 -   Zhang changsuo, **Xue Jian,** Wang Cheng.
 Study on the Characteristics of Underwater Explosion Bubble near Perforated Solid Wall.
 Transactions of Beijing Institute of Technology.
 C170144

 -   Song ShuiZhou, Zhang Changsuo, **Xue Jian**.
 Research on the Application of Blast-Unloading in Increasing the Lump Coal Rate of Fully-Mechanized Mining Face.
-Coal Technology (accepted)
+Coal Technology.
+2018, 37(3): 52-54

 -   **Xue Jian**, Wang Cheng.
 Motional Characteristic of Underwater Explosion Bubble near Circular Hole of Solid Wall.
 The International Society of Multiphysics.
 MC1755